QDL123/Periplus/README.md

 ### Coming Soon!

 ## Contributing
-We welcome contributions to the Periplus!
-To contribute:
+We welcome contributions to Periplus!
+To learn how to get started, take a look at the [Contribution Guide](/CONTRIBUTING.md).

-- Fork the repository.
-- Create a new branch: git checkout -b feature/your-feature-name.
-- Make your changes.
-- Commit your changes: git commit -m 'Add some feature'.
-- Push to the branch: git push origin feature/your-feature-name.
-- Open a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.